-All portions of the dwelling (including stairways, decks, and bay windows), except for ground level decks, shall be set back from the easterly edge of the buffer strip at least ten feet, or fifteen percent of the buildable area of the lot, whichever is greater.
-In this instance, the required setback is 10 feet.
+Prior to issuance of the coastal development permit, the applicant shall submit revised building plans, subject to the review and approval of the Executive Director, which demonstrate that all portions of the dwelling (including balconies, stairways, decks, and bay windows), except for ground level decks, shall be set back from the easterly edge of the buffer strip at least ten feet, or fifteen percent of the buildable area of the lot, whichever is greater.
+In this instance, the required setback is 12 feet.
 Fences to protect ground level decks shall not exceed six feet in height above natural grade.
 No fence, wall or other accessory structure shall encroach into the buffer area.
+The applicant and all successors in interest shall maintain the approved development consistent with the plans approved by the Executive Director.